 Wix

-The Website plans are intended for users who are interested in building a well-designed, professional, and practical website without specialized e-commerce functionalities.
+The lowest-tier plan is intended for users who are interested in building a well-designed, professional, and practical website without e-commerce functionalities.

 Some of the features you get in this set of plans are: